 Are there any SEO advantages to using WordPress Posts versus Pages?

 When it comes to SEO, the important thing to remember is that search engines like structure and popularity.
-Pages often get a constant stream of visitors because they are likely to appeal to a broader audience that your posts.
+Pages often get a constant stream of visitors because they are likely to appeal to a broader audience than your posts.
 As such, pages will often rank higher than posts.
 On the other side, posts tend to be topical and timely – therefore a popular post can get good search engine ranking or healthy social media referrals.

 It is worth pointing out that firstly, SEO should not determine whether you use WordPress Posts versus Pages for your content – we’ve already discussed the key considerations in this article.
 Secondly, ensuring that your content has the right structural data (whether it’s a post or a page) is far more important in helping to inform search engines on how your website is organised.